 I’ve been hard at work for approximately the last month, creating a game.
-Space Barnacle is the end result: an ultra-violent pixellated platformer modeled in the 8-bit style.
+Space Barnacle is the end result: an ultra-violent pixelated platformer modeled in the 8-bit style.

-The project came about as a result of a B-Game Design contest, hosted by the excellent Independent Gaming Source community, and writing it has been some of the most fun I’ve ever had in game developemt.
+The project came about as a result of a B-Game Design contest, hosted by the excellent Independent Gaming Source (TIGSource) community, and writing it has been some of the most fun I’ve ever had in game development.

 I wanted the game to feel like a long-lost budget title, perhaps developed for the NES or Commodore 64 somewhere between 1989 and 1990.
 Thus, the native resolution is 288×180 pixels, and most of the characters are a mere 16 by 16 pixels square.